Hartford Wolf Pack

 The Hartford Wolf Pack are a professional ice hockey team based in Hartford, Connecticut.
 A member of the American Hockey League (AHL), they play their home games at the PeoplesBank Arena.
 The team was established in 1926 as the Providence Reds.
 After a series of relocations, the team moved to Hartford in 1997 as the Hartford Wolf Pack.
 It is one of the oldest professional hockey franchises in existence, and the oldest continuously operating minor league hockey franchise in North America.

 The franchise was renamed the Connecticut Whale in October 2010, in honor of the former Hartford Whalers of the National Hockey League (NHL), but reverted to their current name after the 2012–13 AHL season.
-The Wolf Pack is the top affiliate of the NHL's New York Rangers and is one of the three professional hockey teams in Connecticut.
+The Wolf Pack is the top affiliate of the NHL's New York Rangers and is one of two remaining professional hockey teams in Connecticut.

 History

 The franchise that became the Wolf Pack was founded in 1926 in Providence, Rhode Island as the Providence Reds, one of the five charter members of the Canadian-American Hockey League.
 In 1936, the Northeast-based CAHL merged with the Midwest-based International Hockey League to form the International-American Hockey League, which dropped the "International" from its name in 1940.

 The Reds — known as the Rhode Island Reds for their final season— folded after the 1976–77 season.
 Shortly afterward, the owners of the Broome Dusters of the North American Hockey League bought the Reds franchise and moved it to Binghamton, New York as the Binghamton Dusters.
 After securing an affiliation with the Hartford Whalers in 1980, the team changed its name to the Binghamton Whalers.
 An affiliation change to the Rangers in 1990 — one that continues to this day — brought another new name, the Binghamton Rangers.

 After the 1996–97 NHL season, the Whalers moved to Raleigh, North Carolina as the Carolina Hurricanes.
 Soon after the Whalers' departure, the Binghamton Rangers relocated to Hartford and began to play at the vacated Hartford Civic Center (today known as the PeoplesBank Arena).

 Following a "name-the-team" contest, the franchise became the Hartford Wolf Pack, a reference to a submarine class as well as the tactic known as "wolfpacking".
 With Connecticut being home to both the main builder of submarines (General Dynamics Electric Boat) and the US Navy's primary submarine base, honoring the state's naval tradition was the paramount goal.
 The name Seawolf, a reference to the s was considered to have been the ideal name for the team.
 However, it had already been taken by the Mississippi Sea Wolves of the East Coast Hockey League.
 Following the submarine theme, the mascot was named "Sonar".